bbatsov/blog/_posts/2011-05-17-recommended-ruby-books.markdown

 The latest (and one of the greatest) Ruby books I've read.
 The book pretty much has the same aim as "Ruby Best Practices", but covers a lot more ground and is generally a lighter and more enjoyable read.
-Russ Olson has a very particular writing style that turns even the most boring subjects into interesting discussions.
+Russ Olsen has a very particular writing style that turns even the most boring subjects into interesting discussions.
 All chapters feature some real world examples of the concepts introduced, and a discussion of potential pitfalls.